-Louise was a lifelong educator, teaching English at Dickinson College and then as a substitute teacher in the Carlisle Area School District for many years.
+English at Dickinson College and then as a substitute teacher in the Carlisle Area School District for many years.
 A voracious reader (and stickler for complete sentences), she burned through books quicker than Guy Montag (google it).
-As a substitute, she did not just babysit: you learned much when she was the sub incredibly active with her literary club. she was the sub.
+As a substitute, she did not just babysit: you learned much when she was the sub.
 Incredibly active with her literary club, Fortnightly, various charities, and with her beloved Saint John's Episcopal Church, she constantly wanted to help the less fortunate.
 Her kindness and charity are legendary.
 As the wife of a Marine who fought in Korea and Vietnam, she took on the task of raising her children while her husband was fighting for his country and she did it while working to support the family.
 Her husband was awarded the Silver Star, but he always said that his wife and other military wives should have received their own medals.
-Later in life, husband suffered from dementia, most likely from effects of his military service, she was once again called to duty to care for him during his decline.
+Later in life, as her husband suffered from dementia, most likely from effects of his military service, she was once again called to duty to care for him during his decline.
 Louise's children were fortunate enough to see how to act unselfishly to help your fellow man and your family by watching her do so without complaints or fanfare.

-Melanie Sprenkel (David), Nicholas (Fiona Conway), Gregory (Deanna Pellicci) and Elizabeth Graham (Doug) were all college athletes, not due to Louise's athletic prowess (she didn't exercise a day in her life), but because of her constant support and encouragement.
+Melanie Sprenkel (David), Nicholas (Fiona Conway), Gregory (Deama Pellicci) and Elizabeth Graham (Doug) were all college athletes, not due to Louise's athletic prowess (she didn't exercise a day in her life), but because of her constant support and encouragement.
 She loved going to all of their sporting matches (except wrestling, which she thought was barbaric) and would dole out once again her chocolate chip cookies to her children's teammates.
 Louise could have easily opened a restaurant, as her cooking skills were as sharp as her tongue.
-She fed most of Carlisle, and sharp as her tongue.
 She fed most of Carlisle, and subsequently Western Pennsylvania.

-She is survived by her four children, 17 adoring grandchildren who will miss their "Situ", and many nieces and nephews, including the Abdow family who were constantly by her side.
+of Carlisle, and subsequently Western Pennsylvania.
+She is survived by her four children, 17 adoring grandchildren, who will miss their "Situ" and many nieces and nephews, including the Abdow family, who were constantly by her side.
 She was preceded in death by her parents, Nassema and Michael Davis; sister, Calema Abdow; and brothers, Edward Davis, Ralph Davis and Michael Davis.
-Visitation will be held on Friday, October 11, from 4:30 to 7:00, at EWING BROTHERS FUNERAL HOME in Carlisle, with a Funeral service at Saint John's Episcopal Church, On The Square, Carlisle, PA, at 11:00, on Saturday, October 12.
+Visitation will be held on Friday, October 11, from 4:30 to 7:00, at EWING BROTHERS FUNERAL HOME in Carlisle, with a Funeral service at Saint John's Episcopal Church, On The Square, Carlisle, PA, at 11:00 on Saturday, October 12.
 The family requests that in lieu of flowers, donations would be appreciated at her church in Pittsburgh, Saint Stephen's Episcopal Church, 600 Pitt Street, Pittsburgh, PA 15221.
 Send condolences post-gazette.com/gb